 - “I was rejected before, so I will be rejected again”

-A- No. Being rejected before does not mean will be automatically rejected again.
-Firms actually like it when you have a sustained interest in consulting and in between your applications show the progress you have made.
-We have had numerous clients who before joining their MBA had been rejected a year or even a few months earlier and were able to get an offer when they applied as an MBA student.
+No. Being rejected before does not mean will be automatically rejected again.
+Firms actually like it when you have a sustained interest in consulting and, in between your applications, show the progress you have made.
+We have had numerous clients who had been rejected a year or even a few months prior to starting their MBA and were able to get an offer when they applied as MBA students.

-Q-If I don’t attend a target MBA school such as HBS, Wharton, Kellogg, does it mean I can’t get an offer?
+If I don’t attend a target MBA school such as HBS, Wharton, or Kellogg, does it mean I can’t get an offer?

-A-While it was true before that firms had their “core list” of business schools and if you didn’t go to that school or were doing a non-traditional MBA you wouldn’t be even considered, but those days are over.
+While it was true before that firms had their “core list” of business schools, and if you didn’t go to that school or were doing a non-traditional MBA, you wouldn’t even be considered.
+But those days are over.
 As hiring becomes less globally centralized and more regionally focused, local offices are able to consider which schools they want to recruit from.